corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/tls-certification.md

 REST Worker now accepts optional command line arguments:

-1. `-rtls.crt.path=<path to tls.crt>`
-PEM representation of a TLS certificate to be used.
+1. PEM representation of a TLS certificate to be used: `-rtls.crt.path=<path to tls.crt>`

-2. `-rtls.key.path=<path to tls.key>`
-PEM representation of the private key.
-PEM representation of the CA certificate.
-This could also be a certification path where CA certificate is listed as the last one on the file.
+2. PEM representation of the private key and of the CA certificate.
+This could also be a certification path where CA certificate is listed as the last one on the file: `-rtls.key.path=<path to tls.key>`

 ## Use with Helm Chart